EladioRodriguezVeve/java-n-arry-tree/guide/guide.md

 ## API

-In the this section we show examples of some of the methods for NTree, NtreeNode and NearestCommonAncestorTool classes.
-Only the methods which are not too simple or too obvios as to what they do or how to use them are covered here.
-The javadocs should suffice for the methods not covered in this guide.
+In the this section we show examples of some of the methods for NTree and NtreeNode classes.
+We include only some mothods from the API to clarify what they do.
+For the rest of the methods you see the Javadocs.

 ### NTree

 ---

 #### `addIndex(String indexName, Function<NTreeNode<K,V>, R> keyGeneratingFunction)`